LaiaMartinezMotis/Available-Licenses-Research/README.md

      - Trademark
+         * Why are they important?
+         * Trandmark categories:
      - Patent
      - TradeSecret

+- Licensing IPs

 #### What is an IP (Intellectual Property)?
 When we talk about IP, we refere to a group of legal rights that provide protections over the things people create or invent, such as literary and artistic works, designs, symbols, names...

 ##### Importance of IP laws in video games
-The main purpose of the IP laws is to protect developers and their creative work, from pirates and competitors who want to take tehir work and use it without any compensation.
+The main purpose of the IP laws is to protect developers and their creative work, from pirates and competitors who want to take their work and use it without any compensation.
 IP rights are associated both with the tools used to develop games and the content included in a game.

-##### Types of IP

-In general there are two types of IP:
-  - Formal IP
-  - Informal IP

 #### Ways to keep safe your own IP
-##### Copyright
+##### What is copyright?
 Copyright is considered the most important IP protection for most of game companies, because of its ease of use, power and versatility.
 Is the only type of IP, that can exist without a regsitration.
 As soon as plans are down or code is written, copyright is present.

 Even though registration is not necessary to invoke copyright, it is highliy recommended as it serves as proof of authorship and that the work existed at a given date, in case of a copyright dispute.

-##### What can be protected with copyright?
+##### What can be protected by copyright?

 * Written works: the scrips of the story, the conversations between the characters and the source code of the game.
 * Video graphic works: the game grephics and in the so-called cut scenes.